ClassyOmkar/multi-agent-orchestrator-paramount/README.md

 *   `frontend/src/components/`: The React logic.

 ---
-*Built for the Amrita/Paramount Internship Task.
+*Built for the Paramount Task.
 Ready for review.*